Form and Survey Tools

 • Not Great For: Institutional surveys, advanced work flows (although simple branching is available and relatively easy).

-• How It Works: Create a form using the simple Microsoft Form interface.
-Choose from different types of questions (e.g., multiple choice, text, Likert scale, etc.) and explore some of the settings like requiring an Elon login, setting end-dates, etc. When you are ready to launch the form/survey, it's as simple as pressing the button "Collect Responses" and you'll have the option to copy the link to add to your webpage, email the form link, create a QR code, or grab embed code to place within your web page.
+• How It Works: Create a form using the simple Microsoft Forms interface.
+Choose from different types of questions (e.g., multiple choice, text, Likert scale, etc.) and explore some of the settings like requiring an Elon login, setting end dates, etc. When you are ready to launch the form/survey, it's as simple as pressing the button "Collect Responses" and you'll have the option to copy the link to add to your webpage, email the form link, create a QR code, or grab an embed code to place within your webpage.

 • How to Get Started: Log in to Office 365 and choose Microsoft Forms from the App Launcher (the 9 dots in the left top corner).